VoidVolker/nano-watcher/README.md

 `command` - can be object or array of objects (several commands)

+Restart logic:

+- Kill process tree, if first started process is still active
+- Sleep for `delay` ms
+- Run process (spawn) with arguments and selected directory

 This module was developed to be powerfull and small tool to run commands on files changes.
 Works in Virtual box and with mounted FS.